Walk, cycle, kayak, swim

-The circular route from Huisnis on west Harris via Glen Cravadale to Amhuinnsuidhe offers all this and more.
+The circular route from Huisnis in northwest Harris via Glen Cravadale to Amhuinnsuidhe Castle offers all this and more.
 It’s just one of many spectacular days out in the magnificent landscape of Harris and Lewis.
-If you’d like some guidance, Mike Briggs, Hidden Hebrides and the North Harris Trust offer guided walks on Harris and Lewis.

 Golfers will want to check out the beautifully situated nine-hole course Scarista Gold Course on west Harris.
 Stornoway Gold Club, which dates from the 19th century, has an 18-hole course in the grounds of Lews Castle.